axieinfinity/ronin-dpos-contracts/README.md

 ## Slashing

-The validators will be slashed when they do not provide the good service for Ronin network.
+The validators will be slashed when they do not provide good service for Ronin network.

 ### Unavailability